michaeleggers/vkal/README.md

 # VKAL

 The Vulkan Abstraction Layer (short: VKAL) is being created in order to help setting up a Vulkan based renderer.
 VKAL is still in development and the API is not final.
+It is written in C99 and compiles with MSVC, CLANG and GCC.

 ## The reason for VKAL